tidders2000/happy-hoofs/README.md

  I asked friends and family to carry out some UAT for me as well which resulted in some minor changes to layout

+I have put all apges through W3C HTML and CSS validators.
+This threw up an issue with buttons having the <a> tag.
+I have got round this by adding some javascript (jquery) to the buttons to redirect the click to the relevant page.

 Deployment